What is Making Meaning?

 Reading is an interactive process that involves thinking, questioning, discussing, rereading, and responding to texts.
 In Making Meaning lessons, carefully selected nonfiction and fiction read-aloud texts provide a platform for rich discussions as students encounter increasingly complex texts and build their vocabularies.
-Lessons intentionally integrate academics with social skill development—this creates an environment in which students learn to collaborate, agree and disagree respectfully, and take responsibility for their own learning.
+Lessons intentionally integrate academics with social skill development, creating an environment in which students learn to collaborate, agree and disagree respectfully, and take responsibility for their own learning.

 Supporting Every Reader

 In Making Meaning lessons, comprehension strategies are taught directly through read-aloud experiences.
 This ensures that students have equal opportunity to access the text regardless of their reading abilities.
 Then, through guided and independent strategy practice, students learn to use these strategies to make sense of their own reading.
-Lessons also include plenty of time for independent reading practice and individual conferences so that students of varying levels will be able to develop at their own pace as readers.
+Lessons also include plenty of time for independent reading practice and individual conferences so that students of varying levels will be able to develop as readers at their own pace.
 In a world of sound bites expressed quickly in electronic formats, students benefit from having time to think about, hear, and share complete ideas.